Frank Lawrence Owsley: Plain Folk of the Old South

-Vanderbilt
+Vanderbilt University

 At Vanderbilt University (1920–49), Owsley directed nearly 40 Ph.D. dissertations and was a popular teacher of undergraduates.
 In 1949 he went to the University of Alabama to build its history program.
 Reacting to attacks by critics of Southern segregation, Owsley tried to refute what he saw as their misunderstanding of the true South.
 He regarded the future of American civilization as dependent on the survival of southern regionalism.

+Later career

-Owsley served as the chairman of the history department of the University of Alabama, 1951-54.
+Owsley served as chairman of the University of Alabama's history department from 1951 to 1954.
 Afterward, he was a guest lecturer at several universities.
-In 1956, Owsley embarked on a journey to Europe in the Summer of 1956, on a Fulbright Scholarship, to research in British and French archives, a task which he did not live to complete.
+In the summer of 1956, Owsley embarked on a journey to Europe, on a Fulbright Scholarship, to research in British and French archives, a task which he did not live to complete.